 We are aware of the fact that the environmental integrity of our business relies in part on our suppliers.
 As we source pulp for our production from a number of suppliers, we expect them to share our values with respect to environmental sustainability.
-We aim to maximise the percentage of pulp suppliers who possess FSC and/or PEFC certifications.
+Our aim is to be sourced by responsible and sustainable pulp suppliers who possess FSC and/or PEFC certifications.

-Business performance indicator Target 2022 2017 2016 Share of pulp suppliers who are FSC and/or PEFC certified 100% 100% 100%
+Business performance indicator Target 2022 2018 2017 2016 Share of pulp suppliers who are FSC and/or PEFC certified 100% 100% 100% 100%